Alex-Pennington/PC-ALE/docs/ARCHITECTURE.md

 ## Overview

-PC-ALE 2.0 implements a **layered architecture** following the OSI reference model, with each phase corresponding to a distinct layer.
-The system progresses from physical signal processing up to reliable data transfer.
+PC-ALE 2.0 implements a **layered architecture**.
+Note that MIL-STD-188-141 uses a military-specific layer numbering (Layers 8-9 for subnetwork access) rather than the traditional OSI model (Layers 1-7).
+For clarity, this documentation uses a simplified 1-5 numbering for the PC-ALE protocol stack, with PAL (Platform Abstraction Layer) sitting below as the hardware interface.

 ---